sanctuarycomputer/studio/MANUAL/docs/master/01-who-we-are/02-dogma.md

 - Release in-house products, apps and services through internal investment.
 - Build a ventures arm for investing in third party businesses through "in-kind" technical & financial contributions.
 - To buy a property out of the city to act as an offsite Sanctuary location.
-- Build a video game & virtual reality development arm to the company.
 - Start experimenting in non-software engineering industries, such as affordable housing & green technology.
 - Give back to our community through charity & in-kind involvement.